fuglaro/filet-cloud/README.md

   * For `/file:/` `/thumb:/` and `/zip` URL paths:
     * The request site is same-origin.
     * The request destination is audio, an image, a video, or a document.
 * The backend enforces a browser cache policy which ensures cached content access adheres to the above Secure Fetch Metadata Request Header policy, including when the headers vary across subsequent requests.
-TODO Vary: Sec-Fetch-Dest, Sec-Fetch-Mode, Sec-Fetch-Site
 * The browser is instructed to not allow content to be loaded in any embeded documents, by setting X-Frame-Options: DENY.
 TODO X-Frame-Options: DENY
 * A Referrer Policy of same-origin is enforced.
 TODO